The Register

-The Register is a British technology news website co-founded in 1994 by Mike Magee, John Lettice and Ross Alderson.
+The Register (often also called El Reg) is a British technology news website co-founded in 1994 by Mike Magee and John Lettice.
 The online newspaper's masthead sublogo is "Biting the hand that feeds IT."
-Their primary focus is information technology news and opinions.
+The publication's primary focus is information technology news and opinions.

-Situation Publishing Ltd is listed as the site's publisher.
+Situation Publishing Ltd is the site's publisher.
 Drew Cullen is an owner and Linus Birtles is the managing director.
 Andrew Orlowski was the executive editor before leaving the website in May 2019.

 History

 The Register was founded in London as an email newsletter called Chip Connection.
 In 1998 The Register became a daily online news source.
 Magee left in 2001 to start competing publications The Inquirer, and later the IT Examiner and TechEye.

 In 2002, The Register expanded to have a presence in London and San Francisco, creating The Register USA at theregus.com through a joint venture with Tom's Hardware.
 In 2003, that site moved to theregister.com.
 That content was later merged onto theregister.co.uk.
 The Register carries syndicated content including Simon Travaglia's BOFH stories.

 In 2010 The Register supported the successful launch of the Paper Aircraft Released into Space, a project they announced in 2009 that released a paper plane in the extreme upper atmosphere.

 The Register also ran the websites Register Hardware and Channel Register, which merged into The Register.